yoeo/guesslang/docs/typehints.rst

   x: Container[Child] = Container[Parent]()
-  # valid: "T" is contravariant:
+  # OK: "T" is contravariant:
   #   "Container[Child]" is then a base class of "Container[Parent]"

 Here is a full fledged example that demonstrate the variance of type variables.